Y1N6/gamingzone/README.md

 <div align="center">
-    An app with more different game
+    An app with multiple games,
-    Mobile First
+    Designed and dev mobile first.

 </div >